A

 Standing order

 This is when you instruct your bank to pay a set amount of money from your account at regular intervals.
-The payments could be to another person, a company, or to another one of your bank accounts, and can be amended as and when you want.
+The payments could be to another person, a company, or to another one of your bank accounts, and can be amended as and when you wish.

 Statement